 Delinquency occurs when loan payments are late or missed, as specified in the terms of the promissory note and the selected repayment plan.

-One who does not qualify as an independent student and whose parental income and asset information is used in calculating an Expected Family Contribution (see Independent Student).
+One who does not qualify as an independent student by federal regulations and whose parental income and asset information is used in calculating an Expected Family Contribution (see Independent Student).

 The release of loan funds to the school to be delivered to the borrower.
 The payment will be made co-payable to the student and the school.
 Loan funds are first credited to the student's account to pay for tuition, fees, room and board and other school charges.
-Anything left over is paid to the student in cash or by check.
+Anything left over is paid to the student.

 When a bankrupt person is legally free and clear of any obligation to repay certain debts.
 Student educational loans can never be discharged under current bankruptcy laws.